EXPRESSCLUSTER/SELinux/README.md

 # SELinux
-- The purpose of this project is to run EXPRESSCLUSTER kernel modules wiht SELinux.
+- The purpose of this project is to run EXPRESSCLUSTER kernel modules with SELinux.

 ## Index
 - [Evaluation Environment](#evaluation-environment)